This guide reviews our list of the five best Motorcycle pants you can buy in 2022.

 Klim Badlands Pro Pants

-One thing to note is that the Badlands Pro Pants are not designed for use with standalone armor.
-It comes with built-in armor in all areas where you most need protection.
-However, wearing standalone armor, such as knee braces, underneath will lead to an uncomfortable fit.
+One thing I noted was that these pants are not designed for use with standalone armor.
+Although they come with built-in armor in critical areas, wearing additional standalone armor, such as knee braces, underneath might lead to an uncomfortable fit.
+For me, that was no problem, as the built-in protection was more than sufficient.

 Pros